This article was updated on June 15, 2018.

-A recent quarterly survey conducted by Duke University's Fuqua School of Business determined that senior finance executives ranked talent acquisition and employee retention as their number one concern, reports The Wall Street Journal.
+A survey conducted by Duke University's Fuqua School of Business determined that senior finance executives ranked talent acquisition and employee retention as their number one concern, reports The Wall Street Journal.
 That's noteworthy because this is the first time in the survey's 21-year history that CFOs ranked hiring and retaining qualified employees as their primary concern.

 Focus on the Fundamentals